Harthill, South Yorkshire

 Harthill is a village in the Metropolitan Borough of Rotherham (part of South Yorkshire, England), on the border with Derbyshire.
 It lies between Killamarsh and Thorpe Salvin, and is located at approximately 53°19′10″N 1°15′30″W, at an elevation of around 110 metres above sea level.
 In the 2001 census, the civil parish of Harthill with Woodall had a population of 1,909, reducing slightly to 1,879 at the 2011 Census.

+History

+The name Harthill derives from the Old English heorothyll literally meaning 'hart hill'.

 Harthill is traditionally an agricultural village, although there is also a history of quarrying whetstones for use in knife-sharpening.

 The parish church of All Hallows dates from 1085, when it was commissioned by William de Warenne.
 The tower is 14th century.
 The Dukes of Leeds, major landowners in the area, and their families, are interred in the crypt.